ronifahima/machine-learning-movie-rating-prediction/README_final_en.md

 ## Dataset

-The dataset was built based on data collected from IMDb and additional external sources.
-After data cleaning, table merging and feature engineering, a movie-level dataset was produced and used for model training and evaluation.
+The dataset is a CSV file containing movie-level data collected from IMDb and additional external sources.
+After cleaning invalid values, handling missing data, and engineering new features via the prepare_data() function, the dataset was prepared for analysis and used for training and evaluating the prediction models.
 ---

 ## How to Run